DavidModPhone/PreTool/README.md

 # Builiding Requirements
 - .NET Framework 4.8 SDK
 - Visual Studio 2010 Service Pack 1 or later

-This app is entirely built on Visual Studio 2022
+This app is entirely built on Visual Studio 2022, thought you can use any older Visual Studio Enviornments
 # Why did i make this app?
 I was bored and i decided to create this little application for legacy webOS Devices, its similar to [webOS Quick Install](https://github.com/JayCanuck/webos-quick-install)

+# Want to make this app better or fix any issues??
+Feel free to send a PR Request